2026 Categories

 Public Realm and Placemaking Architect of the Year

 This award is open to architects working on projects that include public realm interventions to improve the overall quality of a place including the wider area beyond the boundaries of a development.
 Projects from any sector such as housing, mixed use, commercial and retail are eligible.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025 and a minimum of 1 other project either built or unbuilt.
 No more than four projects, in total, should be submitted and built projects should have been completed in the past three years.
-The judges will be looking for evidence of all-round design excellence and interventions over a body of work that have improved the overall quality of schemes to delight and promote the wellbeing of all those who interact with these.
+The judges will be looking for evidence of all-round design excellence and interventions over a body of work that have improved the overall quality of schemes to delight and promote the wellbeing of all those who interact with these projects.
 Consideration will also be given to the wider, social, economic and cultural impact of the projects.
 The size of the projects featured will not be a factor in their deliberations.

-Radical retrofit and reinvention Architect of the Year
+Radical Retrofit and Reinvention Architect of the Year

 This award is open to architects working on the remodelling of existing structures.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025 and a minimum of 1 other project either built or unbuilt.
 No more than four projects, in total, should be submitted and built projects should have been completed in the past three years.
 The judges will be looking for evidence of all round design excellence and creative reinvention of existing structures to meet modern needs over a body of work.
 The judges will also be looking at ability to delight building users, sustainability and the promotion of wellbeing and fitness for purpose.
 The size of the projects featured will not be a factor in their deliberations.